-- Qualified candidates for the Pediatric Developmental Disabilities Clinic (PDD) fellowship program will have received their doctoral degrees in School, Counseling, or Clinical Psychology and have successfully completed an APA-accredited internship program. - The goal of the fellowship in the Pediatric Developmental Disabilities (PDD) Clinic is to enhance training for future psychologists in behavioral assessment and intervention for toddlers, children, and adolescents with diagnosed or suspected neurodevelopmental disorders who also have challenging behaviors.
-Postdoctoral fellows will receive training in behavioral assessment and intervention via didactic instruction and supervised and independent practice.
-Postdoctoral fellows will develop a broad array of relevant clinical skills, which will prepare them to apply for jobs within the field of neurodevelopmental disorders. - Postdoctoral fellows will have a full year of training in the PDD Clinic.
+- Qualified candidates for the Pediatric Developmental Disabilities Clinic (PDD) fellowship program will have received their doctoral degrees in School, Counseling, or Clinical Psychology and have successfully completed an APA-accredited internship program, in addition to having experience working with children with neurodevelopmental disorders. - The goal of the fellowship in the Pediatric Developmental Disabilities (PDD) Clinic at Kennedy Krieger Institute and Johns Hopkins University School of Medicine is to enhance training for future psychologists in behavioral assessment and intervention for toddlers, children, and adolescents with diagnosed or suspected neurodevelopmental disorders who also have challenging behaviors.
+Fellows will receive training in behavioral assessment and intervention via didactic instruction and supervised and independent practice.
+Fellows will develop a broad array of relevant clinical skills which will prepare them to apply for jobs within the field of neurodevelopmental disorders. - Fellows will have a full year of training in the Pediatric Developmental Disabilities Clinic.
 They will also have the option of participating in a minor rotation described below to further individualize their training specialization.
 Positions in each minor rotation are limited and will be determined by candidate interests, availability, and training background.
 One day per week will be devoted to activities in minor rotations.

-• Clinical Experiences in PDD Clinic:

-- Externalizing behavior challenges: Common target behaviors include tantrums, aggression, elopement, toileting skills deficits, and sleep concerns.
-Primary intervention is provided through behavioral parent training to implement interventions in the home and community. - O Anxiety and internalizing behaviors: Comorbid internalizing disorders, occur frequently in our patient population (e.g., GAD, specific phobias, social anxiety, selective mutism, OCD, and cognitive inflexibility).
+- Clinical Experiences in PDD Clinic: - Externalizing behavior challenges: Common target behaviors include tantrums, aggression, elopement, toileting skills deficits, and sleep concerns.
+Primary intervention is provided through behavioral parent training to implement interventions in the home and community. - Anxiety and internalizing behaviors: Comorbid internalizing disorders, occur frequently in our patient population (e.g., GAD, specific phobias, social anxiety, selective mutism, OCD, and cognitive inflexibility).
 Fellows will learn to use interventions, such as modified CBT, elements of the SPACE program (i.e., decreasing parental accommodation), and components of ACT when working with anxious youth and parents.
 Fellows will receive specialized training via didactics, workshop, and supervised experiences. - In treating children with both externalizing and internalizing disorders, traumatic histories may require additional attention.
-Postdoctoral fellows will receive didactic training in trauma-informed care. - Group skills therapy: - Social skills and flexibility training. - Sports-based social skills - Spanish-speaking parent groups - Additional training activities: To prepare fellows as future supervisors, they will be able to participate in several activities.
-This will include: (1) didactic training via a workshop (live or via video), (2) shadowing supervisors, (3) providing direct individual supervision to Doctoral Interns in collaboration with a licensed psychologist, (4) providing feedback to interns to improve their supervisory skills.

-• Minor Rotation Options (1 day per week):

-- Minor rotation-Assessment/Treatment of Feeding Disorders: Behavioral Psychology Department - Feeding Clinic (full year) - Minor rotation Assessment: Executive Functioning Deficits and ADOS-2 Training (One six-month rotation with each assessment experience) - Minor rotation- Pediatric Interdisciplinary Clinic (full year)
+Fellows will receive didactic training in trauma-informed care. - Group skills therapy: - Social skills and flexibility training.
+Fellows will also have opportunities to participate in group skills training utilizing curriculum such as Superheroes, PEERS, and Unstuck & On Target. - Sports-based social skills: Our latest addition to social skills training has been to integrate social skills into an after-school soccer group. - Spanish-speaking parent groups: Group training experiences also include behavioral parent training and support designed to meet the needs of families in which Spanish is their primary language. - Additional training activities: To prepare fellows as future supervisors, they will be able to participate in several activities.
+This will include: (1) didactic training via a workshop (live or via video), (2) shadowing supervisors, (3) providing direct individual supervision to Doctoral Interns in collaboration with a licensed psychologist, (4) providing feedback to interns to improve their supervisory skills. - Fellows will also engage in community outreach activities in which they will identify appropriate groups within the community, identify their training needs, and present interactive training to groups.
+These have included parent support groups for Autism and Down syndrome. - Minor Rotation Options (1 day per week): - Minor rotation-Assessment/Treatment of Feeding Disorders: Behavioral Psychology Department - Feeding Clinic (full year) - Minor rotation Assessment: Executive Functioning Deficits and ADOS-2 Training (One five-month rotation with each assessment experience) - Minor rotation- Pediatric Interdisciplinary Clinic (full year) - Minor rotation- Clinical Outcomes Research (full year)